edfong/npl/README.md

 ```
 python3 setup.py develop
 ```
-## List of Python Dependencies
+## Python Dependencies
-numpy
-scipy
-scikit-learn
-pandas
-matplotlib
-seaborn
-pystan
-joblib
-tqdm
-python-mnist

 Although the setup installs the packages automatically, you may need to install pystan separately using pip.

 ## Core Usage and Parallel Processing
 * Current implementation will use all cores available on the local computer.
-If this is undesired, in the run scripts, pass `n_cores` to `bootstrap_gmm` or `bootstrap_logreg`
+If this is undesired, in the run scripts, pass the number of cores `n_cores` to `bootstrap_gmm` or `bootstrap_logreg`
 * If running on multi-core computer, make sure to restrict numpy to use 1 thread per process for joblib to parallelize without CPU oversubscription, with the bash command:
 `export OPENBLAS_NUM_THREADS=1`

 ## Overview
 A directory overview is given below:
-*`npl` - Contains core files for the posterior bootstrap and evaluating posterior samples *`experiments` - Contains scripts for running main experiments *`supp_experiments` - Contains scripts for running supplementary experiments
+*`npl` - Contains main functions for the posterior bootstrap and evaluating posterior samples *`experiments` - Contains scripts for running main experiments *`supp_experiments` - Contains scripts for running supplementary experiments

+## `npl` Structure
+* `bootstrap_logreg.py` and `bootstrap_gmm.py` contain the main posterior bootstrap sampling functions
+* `maximise_logreg.py` and `maximise_gmm.py` contain functions for sampling the prior pseudo-samples, initialising random restarts and maximising the weighted log likelihood.
+These functions can be edited to use NPL with different models and priors.
+* `./evaluate` contains functions for calculating log posterior predictives of the different posteriors

-## Datasets
+## Experiments
 ### __Example 3.1__ - Toy GMM (in `./experiments/Toy_GMM`)

-Run `generate_gmm.py` to generate toy data.
-The files in `./sim_data_plot` are the train/test data used for the plots in the paper
+1. Run `generate_gmm.py` to generate toy data.
+The files in `./sim_data_plot` are the train/test data used for the plots in the paper.

+2.

+3.

 ### __Example 3.1__ - MNIST GMM (in `./experiments/MNIST_GMM`)